 Your answer needs to make sense inside the department you’re interviewing with.
 If you are interviewing with a brokerage for an account management position, don’t start talking about wanting to be an underwriter.
 That’s a company role, and while it’s an admirable goal, the hiring manager is going to think you’re using their firm as a stepping stone to get to what you really want to do.

-Instead of stating an actual position that you might like to be in in the future, tell the employer that you very open to future advancement, and strive to have a long term career with their firm.
+Instead of stating an actual position that you might like in the future, tell the employer that you very open to future advancement and, and strive to have a long term career with their firm.
 Tell the employer you learn quickly, excel at your job, and have been handpicked for promotions by past managers based on your work performance and peer recommendations.

-The key to answering the five-year question is to stay logical, poised and reasonable.
-You don’t want to be a threat to the hiring manager; you don’t know his/her internal promotion track record, and you don’t want to come off as uninterested in the job at hand.
+The key to answering the five-year question is to stay logical, poised, and reasonable.
+You don’t want to be a threat to the hiring manager since you most likely do not know his/her internal promotion track record, and you don’t want to come off as uninterested in the job at hand.

 After you answer the 5 year question, a good follow-up question for the hiring manager is to ask how they rose to the position they are in now.
 That answer will give you clues as to your real promotion opportunities with the new firm.